 2. Prague Castle

-A visit to the Prague Castle is an absolute must and should not be missed on guided tours through Prague.
+A visit to Prague Castle is an absolute must and should not be missed on guided tours through Prague.
 With the tickets without queuing you can discover the castle area on your own and at your own pace.
 You can book an audio guide on site at any time.
 On a guided tour of Prague Castle" you will discover all the landmarks of the complex including St. Vitus Cathedral and the Royal Palace.
-Listen to exciting stories about princes, kings and emperors of a long past time on your tour.
+Listen to exciting historical stories about princes, kings and emperors on your tour.

 3. Golden Lane

-The Golden Lanes, also called Alchemists' Lane, is a small street inside the Prague Castle.
-This interesting place is not omitted on guided tours through Prague, because it is said that alchemists tried to produce artificial gold and the philosopher's stone at this very place.
-Who knows, maybe you did it Why else would this small alleyway attract millions of people every year?
+The Golden Lane also called Alchemists' Lane is a small street inside the Prague Castle.
+This interesting place can not be missed out on guided tours through Prague, because it is said that alchemists tried to produce artificial gold and the philosopher's stone at this very special place.
+Who knows...
+Maybe they did it.
+Why else would this small alleyway attract millions of people every year?
 You figure it out.

 4. Old Town Square